 - High growth is expected for both HPC data centers and embedded AI accelerators for self-driving cars.

 Initially focused on scientific computing applications including material science, aerospace, and drug design, HPC is now entering the world of big business through emerging applications of AI to speech and image recognition, natural language processing, and smart search.
-Tech giants such as Facebook (NSDQ:FB), Alphabet Inc-A (NSDQ:GOOGL), and Apple (NSDQ:AAPL), deliver the power of AI to consumer PCs and smartphones through huge HPC data centers, which must be cost-optimized.
+Tech giants such as Facebook (NASDAQ:FB), Alphabet Inc-A (NASDAQ:GOOGL), and Apple (NASDAQ:AAPL), deliver the power of AI to consumer PCs and smartphones through huge HPC data centers, which must be cost-optimized.
 These companies don't manufacture the production hardware used in their data centers, and can be expected to rely on the products of the market leader, which is NVIDIA.

 In the automotive sectors, the manufacturers of self-driving cars, including Alphabet, Apple, and many traditional car makers, must integrate powerful and cost-effective HPC and AI on-board subsystems for context recognition and navigation, to analyze the surroundings of the car and drive themselves safely in the traffic.
 Therefore, autonomous driving is another promising high-growth market for NVIDIA.

 At the annual ISC High Performance Conference in Frankfurt, Germany, NVIDIA unveiled its Tesla P100 GPU accelerator.
 Built on NVIDIA's Pascal GPU architecture, the device is able to reduce HPC costs by 70 percent, and a single Tesla P100-powered server delivers higher performance than 50 CPU-only server nodes on standard benchmark tests.